tmtsoftware/esw/docs/src/main/sequencer/server/sequencer-server.md

 @@@

 ### Sequencer command service
-This allows to submit sequence to sequencer and query for response
+This allows submitting sequence to sequencer and query for response

 #### Submit

-This endpoint allows to submit sequence to sequencer.
+This endpoint allows submitting sequence to sequencer.
 Sequencer will start executing sequence.
 This api gives `SubmitResponse` future as response.
 Submit won't wait for final response.
 It will give started response saying sequence is submitted successfully and started.

 Submit